SaoYan/GenerativeSkinLesion/README.md

 Be careful to use the code!

 This may not be full implementation of progressive GANs, and we haven't run the code on that same dataset as the original paper.

-What's more, the code in this repo still requires further tuning~

 ***